Helen Epstein

-Helen Epstein is an American writer of memoir, journalism and biography who lives in Lexington, Massachusetts, United States.
+Helen Epstein (born November 27, 1947) is an American writer of memoir, journalism and biography.
+Born in Czechoslovakia, she lives in Lexington, Massachusetts, United States.

 Biography

 Early life and education

 Helen Epstein is the daughter of Kurt Epstein and Franci Rabinek, both survivors of Nazi concentration camps.
 She was born in Prague in November 27, 1947, grew up in New York City, and graduated from Hunter College High School, Hebrew University, and the Columbia Graduate School of Journalism.

 Career

 She became a journalist at the age of 20, while caught in the Soviet Invasion of Czechoslovakia.
 Her account was published in the Jerusalem Post and she has been a journalist ever since.
 Her articles and reviews have appeared in many major American publications and include profiles of art historian Meyer Schapiro and musicians Vladimir Horowitz and Leonard Bernstein.